YAC 3.13.0

 MPI handshake

 The algorithm takes an array of group names as input and returns an array of communicators.
-Each of these communicators contains all processes that provided the same group name.
+Each of these communicators contains all processes that have provided the same group name.

 Default YAC initialisation